Reclaiming Gospel Non-Violence: The centrality of non-violence in Christianity

 Children aged 5 and under come free.
 If you would like crèche or childcare provision during the conference please contact David Mumford (see details below) as soon as possible as we are very glad to make arrangements to accommodate.

-To book please write or email to David Mumford, 10 Temple Mains Steading, Innerwick Dunbar EH42 1EF
+Please write or email to David Mumford, 10 Temple Mains Steading, Innerwick Dunbar EH42 1EF

 or telephone 01368 840361 with the following information: